 Senior care and health care are expensive

-That model of care results in dramatic cost savings compared to the current use of acute health care system to try to provide chronic care services.
+That model of care results in dramatic cost savings compared to the current use of the acute health care system to try to provide chronic care services.

 Social, cultural and multi-generational conflicts